XRPLF/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/become-an-xrp-ledger-gateway.md

 * In `rippled`'s APIs, you should set the [`SendMax` transaction parameter][Payment] higher than the destination `Amount` parameter.
 * In RippleAPI, you should set the `source.maxAmount` parameter higher than the `destination.amount` parameter; or, set the `source.amount` parameter higher than the `destination.minAmount` parameter.

-**Note:** The TransferRate does not apply when sending issuances directly to the issuing address.
-The issuing address must always accept its issuances at face value in the XRP Ledger.
+**Note:** The TransferRate does not apply when sending issued currencies directly to the issuing address.
+The issuing address must always accept its issued currencies at face value in the XRP Ledger.
 This means that customers don't have to pay the TransferRate if they send payments to the issuing address directly, but they do when sending to an operational address.
 If you accept payments at both addresses, you may want to adjust the amount you credit customers in your system of record when customers send payments to the operational address, to compensate for the TransferRate the customer pays.

 For example: If ACME sets a transfer fee of 1%, an XRP Ledger payment to deliver 5 EUR.ACME from a customer address to ACME's issuing address would cost exactly 5 EUR.ACME.
 However, the customer would need to send 5.05 EUR.ACME to deliver 5 EUR.ACME to ACME's operational address.
 (The issuing address's total obligations in the XRP Ledger decrease by 0.05 EUR.ACME.)
 When ACME credits customers for payments to ACME's operational address, ACME credits the customer for the amount delivered to the operational address _and_ the transfer fee, giving the customer €5,05 in ACME's systems.